Woodblock Print Art by Hokusai

 Hokusai was a Japanese artist, who was actually known by at least 30 different names throughout his lifetime.
 This was relatively common in his culture, although his names in particular directly related to his artistic production and style.
 He is most notable for his Ukiyo-e woodblock prints and extended his cultural reach worldwide in his time.

 Although he studied art since a very young age, his greatest work occurred after the age of 60.
-He is best known for his woodblock print series Thirty-Six Views of Mount Fuji, which consists of 46 prints.
+He is famous for his woodblock print series Thirty-Six Views of Mount Fuji, which consists of 46 prints.
 This series included The Great Wave print, which earned him fame both in Japan and overseas.

 His work influenced 19th century Art Nouveau, Jugendstil, and even the larger Impressionist movement.
 Not only this, but he could also be considered the “founding father” of the modern Manga movement, which is still a vibrant and healthy genre to this day.

-Browse the Hokusai art selection Musart Boutique enlightens on precious porcelain or other high-crafted ornaments. the brilliant innovator and representative of the beautiful art form Ukiyo-e, Hokusai.
+Browse the Hokusai art selection Musart Boutique enlightens on precious porcelain or other high-crafted ornaments.